RamenSea/StringCheese/README.md

 * Add more argument types (currently only strings are supported)
 * Pull strings from all xml files in a values folder rather than just one
-* Extend translation to and from XML, CSV, or a spreadsheet.
-This should be pretty simple.
 * Increase tests

 ### How to embed in another Go project: